Different Types of Forests in India

 The Centre for Policy Research or CPR is a public organisation dedicated to research established in 1973.
 It’s a non-profit organisation conducting detailed research independently about the public interest.

 It’s a public think tank run by academics from different fields.
 These professionals express their valuable views and insights on relatable topics.
-It helps people to understand more about important and complex issues of the contemporary world.
+It helps people understand more about important and complex contemporary world issues.

 India State of Forest Report (ISFR)